U.S. push for peace in Afghanistan has new ‘urgency.’ Some Afghans fear it could backfire.

 “The United States has not ruled out any option,” the letter warned.
 “I am making this clear to you so that you understand the urgency of my tone.”

-Taliban representatives in Doha also dismissed that the change in approach would have an effect on long-stalled talks.
+Taliban representatives in Doha also dismissed the implication that the change in approach would have an effect on long-stalled talks.

 “Pressure from the United States never works,” said Mohammad Naeem, the spokesman for the Taliban’s political office.
 “We know this because they have already tried all forms of pressure for 20 years.”